 In Impala, we can specify NDV(column).
 NDV is an aggregate function that returns an approximate value similar to the result of COUNT(DISTINCT col), the “number of distinct values.”
 It is much faster than the combination of COUNT and DISTINCT and uses a constant amount of memory.
 Thus, it is less memory-intensive for columns with high cardinality.

 To automatically rewrite COUNT(DISTINCT) expressions to NDV(), we need to enable the APPX_COUNT_DISTINCT query option.

 While in hive APPX_COUNT_DISTINCT Function implements the HyperLogLog algorithm for approximating the number of distinct elements in a multiset.
 The HyperLogLog algorithm can estimate cardinalities greater than 1 billion with a typical accuracy of 2%, using only 1.5 kB of memory.
 We will soon discuss the Hyperlog algorithm in detail.

 The major pain areas in calculating the distinct counts are:

 - Overall execution time increases as the size of the data increases

 Likewise, we have other algorithms that can help us estimate both approximate and accurate distinct count measures.
-Accurate distinct count algorithms would definitely require more storage space as compare to approximate.
+Accurate distinct count algorithms would require more storage space as compared to approximate.

 Why an approximate distinct count solution is not always helpful